Search waiting | Matsusada Precision

 What is Non-Destructive Testing?

-Non-destructive testing is an effective technique that allows inspectors to collect data on a product without damaging it.
-It is used to examine defects and deterioration of products inside the object without disassembling or breaking them.
+Non-Destructive Testing (NDT) allows inspectors to collect data on a product without damaging it.
+It is used to detect internal defects and assess deterioration without disassembling or destroying the object.

 Japanese Industrial Standards (JIS) Z 2300 defines Non-destructive testing as "Testing to determine the presence or absence of flaws, their location, size, shape, distribution state, etc., without destroying the material or product".
 And Non-destructive testing is defined as "a judgment based on the non-destructive testing result according to standards or criteria.